-internal Medicine Internat Medicine Tear 4 Elective Rotations continued Course Number (Campus) Name/General Description MINT-8410 (Lubbock) MINT-8460 AW Allergy/Immunology This ambulatory consult service elective offers the student an opportunity to evaluate and manage patients with allergic disorders, such as allergic rhinitis, bronchial asthma, urticaria/angioedema, food and drug allergy, stinging insets allergy, immunodeficiency disorders, etc. Different topics in allergy and clinical immunology will be discussed two to three times per week.
+Course Number (Campus) Name/General Description MINT-8410 (Lubbock) MINT-8460 AW Allergy/Immunology This ambulatory consult service elective offers the student an opportunity to evaluate and manage patients with allergic disorders, such as allergic rhinitis, bronchial asthma, urticaria/angioedema, food and drug allergy, stinging insets allergy, immunodeficiency disorders, etc. Different topics in allergy and clinical immunology will be discussed two to three times per week.
 Students may also take a combined Ambulatory Allergy, Rheumatology, and Clinical Immunology rotation.
-MINT-8411 (Amarillo) MINT-8461 AW Radiation Oncology The field of radiation oncology is an intellectually challenging field, providing curative therapy and close longitudinal doctor-patient relationship.
+MINT-8411 (Amarillo, Lubbock) MINT-8461 AW Radiation Oncology The field of radiation oncology is an intellectually challenging field, providing curative therapy and close longitudinal doctor-patient relationship.
 This elective may be taken by itself or combined with the hematology-oncology elective.
+MINT-8412 (Amarillo, Permian Basin) Clinical and Laboratory Research Elective Students may initiate or elect to adopt an independent research project in either the laboratory or the clinical arena.
+The student will receive guidance in how to review the literature, how to apply the scientific method to clinical and laboratory problems, data collection, how to analyze data, and how to write scientific papers.
+The student will discuss with the designated research faculty sponsor detailed plans for the proposed research project at least two months prior to the start of the elective rotation.
+Students are expected to reach an endpoint negotiated in advance with their faculty sponsor - manuscript, presentation, poster, etc for successful completion of this elective.
 MINT-8413 (Amarillo) MINT-8463 AW Hospice The student will observe hospice patients in both inpatient and outpatient settings, making daily inpatient rounds, accompanying hospice team members on some home visits, and meeting with the hospice team to discuss management problems.
 Reading will focus on common management problems, with an emphasis on competent pain management.
 MINT-8416 (Lubbock) MINT-8466 AW Geriatrics This rotation will allow students to learn about the principles of aging and become proficient in the management of certain Geriatrics syndromes.
-MINT-8417 (Amarillo) MINT-8467 AW Women's Health Student Women's Health is a division of the Department of OB/GYN with full- time faculty of board-certified internists Marjorie Jenkins, M.D. and Joanna Wilson, D.O.
+MINT-8417 (Amarillo) MINT-8467 AW Women's Health Elective Women's Health is a division of the Department of OB/GYN with full- time faculty of board-certified internists Marjorie Jenkins, M.D. and Joanna Wilson, D.O.
 Departments with faculty participating in student instruction during the rotation include Internal Medicine, General Surgery, and Radiology.
 The rotation objectives incorporate Texas Tech's vision, goals, and objectives as stated in the Institutional Educational Vision, Goals, and Objectives publication.
 MINT-8418 (Lubbock) Heart Station This rotation is a non-patient contact rotation.
 It will consist of reading and interpreting ECGs.
-MINT-8419 (Lubbock) Cardiovascular Research An elective will be offered for fourth year TTUHSC medical students to spend four weeks in the new Center for Cardiovascular Research.
-This elective will allow students the opportunity to work with one or more members of the Division of Cardiology, the Division of Cardiothoracic Surgery, or a basic science faculty member working in science related to cardiovascular disease.
-The elective will have as its capstone a paper or an abstract submission, leading to presentation at a major professional meeting and/or publication in a peer-reviewed journal.